adamjcampbell/20-games-challenge/1-pong/pong.md

 - [ ] Add some basic sounds.
 Play a sound every time the ball collides with something, and every time a player scores.

 ### Custom goals:
-- [ ] Implement more acurate bounce math
+- [x] Implement more acurate bounce math
-- [ ] Move to checking if there will be collision on the next frame
+- [x] Clamp ball position to paddle when collision occurs

 ### Notes:
 Need to modify the game loop to: